Cath127/mp1-new-york/README.md

     * A fixed navigation bar has been used for the user to always be able to click on the titles regardless of where they are on the     website.

-    * On larger screens the title is at the left of the navbar and the navigation links are on the right as HOME | TIPS | GALLERY.
+    * On larger screens the title is at the left of the navbar and the navigation links are on the right as HOME | GALLERY | TIPS.
 On smaller screens the title is on the left and a hamburger button on the right.
 When expanded the section titles have a font awesome icon and are in the middle of the screen.
 When a title is clicked the background turns the orange colour of the website background with a green border around it.

     Desktop Navbar